Practice Ready Assessment - British Columbia (PRA-BC)

 We coordinate and deliver a two-day Assessor Training Workshop to orient and support physicians who serve as assessors of PRA-BC candidates in the 12-week Clinical Field Assessment (CFA).

 During these two days, we provide information, resources and support necessary to make the CFA period less stressful and more rewarding.
-As of Fall 2020, we are delivering this workshop virtually until further notice.
+As of Fall 2020, we are delivering this workshop virtually.

 Our two-day workshop covers: